 Complementary 3rd night will be offered after reserving 2 nights!
 Make your reservation for 2 nights and I will offer you a complimentary additional night at either end of your reservation.

 The unit is large, about the size of a duplex, with a fully equipped kitchen and table seating for 8, deck, picnic table and Weber Barbecue.

 Dayville has a population between 150 and 200.
-There's a school for the 58 students, a mini-market with gas, coffee drinks, and DVD rentals, a mercantile with a liquor shop and bike shop, a Growler Fill Station with ice cream and a café with generous main portions and delicious pies (open Wed 7:00 am -Sunday 3:00 pm).
+There's a school for the 58 students, a mini-market with gas, coffee drinks, and DVD rentals, a mercantile with a liquor shop and bike shop, a Growler Fill Station with ice cream and sandwiches and a café with generous portions and delicious pies (open Wed 7:00 am -Sunday 3:00 pm).